Skip to main content

 Taking advantage of our characteristics, such as a fingerprint, face, or iris, clearly offers enormous potential to deliver consistent, comprehensive, and frictionless identity verification.

-However, the successful deployment of a biometric-based solution requires a fully integrated mix of skills, experience, and proven technologies.
+However, deploying a biometric-based solution requires a fully integrated mix of skills, experience, and proven technologies.

-For example, algorithm design will play a key role in determining the accuracy and reliability with which biometrics captured on a scanner are compared with information held on databases that can run into millions of individual records.
+For example, algorithm design will play a key role in determining the accuracy and reliability of biometrics captured on a scanner compared with information held on databases that can run into millions of individual records.

-Furthermore, robust measures must be put in place to protect the integrity and privacy of all this highly sensitive information as encryption and tokenization recently implemented with Thales in the largest biometric database in the world in India for the Adhaar card scheme.
+Furthermore, robust measures must be put in place to protect the integrity and privacy of all this highly sensitive information, as encryption and tokenization were recently implemented with Thales in the largest biometric database in the world in India for the Adhaar card scheme.

 Help is at hand.